 All hopeful adoptive parents must meet the requirements to adopt in Oregon before they can be placed with a child.
-Those adoption requirements will vary depending on the type of adoption you pursue and the adoption professional you work with.
+Those adoption requirements will vary depending on the type of adoption in Oregon you pursue and the adoption professional you work with.

-The following includes answers to some of the most frequently-asked questions about the requirements for adopting a child in Oregon:
+But, if you want to learn more about adoption before contacting us, the following includes answers to some of the most frequently-asked questions about the requirements for adopting a child in Oregon:

 Do I have to be married to adopt in Oregon?